 To become certified, candidates must complete a multi-step process:

 Explore whether you meet the eligibility requirements using the CFAA Interactive Tool.
 Without paying a fee and without obligation, you can find out whether you are eligible to sit for the certification exam during an upcoming testing window.

 If you meet the eligibility requirements, apply now.
 The application will require uploading a current resume.

 Upon approval of your application, you will receive an email notification with a link to purchase and schedule your exam session during an upcoming testing window.
 You will have one year from the date your application was approved to take the exam.
 Learn more about the testing process.

 If your application is not approved, you will receive an email with a brief explanation of why the application was deemed ineligible.

-Use the CFAA Dashboard to guide your path through the entire certification process, from starting, returning to, and submitting your application, arranging to sit for your exam, managing your Recertification Points (RP) to maintain your status, and more.
+Use the Dashboard to guide your path through the entire certification process, from starting, returning to, and submitting your application, arranging to sit for your exam, managing your Recertification Points (RPs) to maintain your status, and more.